LukeL152/logical-books_flask/DEVELOPER_DOCS.md

 *   **Identity:**
     *   **What it is:** Verifies a user's identity using their bank account information and provides their name, address, phone number, and email on file with the bank.
     *   **Why it's useful:** This is great for security and convenience.
 It can help with "Know Your Customer" (KYC) requirements and can be used to pre-fill a user's or a client's profile information with verified data.

+### SMS and Manual Link Delivery

+*   **Manual Link Generation:** The application now supports generating a Plaid Hosted Link URL manually.
+This allows the accountant to copy the link and send it to their client through any communication channel.
+This is a good workaround if automated SMS delivery is not enabled.
+*   **Future SMS Integration (Plaid/Twilio):** For future development, consider implementing automated SMS delivery of the Plaid link.
+This can be achieved in two ways:
+    1.  **Plaid Link Delivery:** Request access from Plaid to enable their "Link Delivery" feature, which can send the link via SMS directly.
+This would require the user's Plaid account to be enabled for this feature.
+    2.  **Twilio Integration:** Integrate the Twilio API to send the SMS.
+This would involve adding the Twilio Python library, obtaining API credentials, and creating a function to send the message.
+This approach provides more control over the messaging but requires managing a separate Twilio account.